Get a list of users with personal data search user.search

 • UF_DEPARTMENT_NAME — department name

 • USER_TYPE — user type.
-Can take the following values:
+It can take the following values:

 • employee — employee